-As Georgia Lifts Restrictions, Its Hospitals Are Not Ready For A COVID-19 Surge
+As Georgia Lifts Restrictions, Its Hospitals May Be Unready For A COVID-19 Surge

 The Georgia Department of Public Health did not answer a question about whether the state's ICU bed capacity was sufficient.

 Data published by the state were slightly more optimistic about hospitals' bed capacity there.
-The same day the federal briefing said that 79% of Georgia ICU beds were full, according to CDC data, the state reported the figure at 73%.
+The same day it was reported at the federal briefing that 79% of Georgia ICU beds were full, according to CDC data, the state reported the figure at 73%.
 As of Tuesday, the CDC reported that 71% of Georgia's ICU beds were full; Georgia said 66% as of Monday.
 According to Georgia's data, the portion of Georgia critical care beds that are full has hovered around 70% since April 14, the earliest date for which the state has reported such numbers.

-The CDC data are based on a nationwide survey of hospitals and does not include every institution; the Georgia data are self-reported by hospitals, said Georgia Department of Public Health spokesperson Nancy Nydam, who offered no further details.
+The CDC data are based on a nationwide survey of hospitals and do not include every institution; the Georgia data are self-reported by hospitals, said Georgia Department of Public Health spokesperson Nancy Nydam, who offered no further details.

 Georgia as a whole is seeing a slight decrease in its average new daily coronavirus cases since late April — from 741 in the week ending April 26 to 702 in the week ending May 10.
 But in the 21 counties that make up the Atlanta metropolitan statistical area — which has the bulk of the state's coronavirus cases — the average of new daily cases has gone up in that same time frame.
 And ICU beds in the region are already mostly full.

-ICU beds in the 12-county hospital region just south of Atlanta were nearly 89% full on May 11, state data show.
+ICU beds in the 12-county hospital region just south of Atlanta were 89% full on May 11, state data show.
 Most of the other regions bordering Atlanta were over 70% full.

 In the region home to Atlanta and the CDC's headquarters, nearly 2 in every 3 critical care beds were occupied.